mascah/cookiecutter-turbo-django/docs/4-guides/observability-logging.rst

 .. index:: logging, observability, tracing, metrics, opentelemetry, structlog

-This guide explains how to implement production-ready observability in your Django application using structured logging and OpenTelemetry.
-You'll learn to send logs, traces, and metrics to backends like CloudWatch, Datadog, or any OTLP-compatible service.
+Implement observability in your Django application using structured logging and OpenTelemetry.
+Send logs, traces, and metrics to CloudWatch, Datadog, or any OTLP-compatible service.

 Overview
 --------

 Modern production systems need more than ``print()`` statements and plain text log files.
-When your application runs across multiple containers, handles thousands of requests per second, and integrates with external services, you need **observability**—the ability to understand what's happening inside your system by examining its outputs.
+When your application runs across multiple containers, handles thousands of requests per second, and integrates with external services, you need **observability**: the ability to understand your system by examining its outputs.

-Observability rests on three pillars:
+Observability has three parts:

 **Logs**: Discrete events that record what happened.
 "User 123 logged in."
 "Payment processing failed."